-Being involved is one of the more important aspects of your college education.
+Being involved on campus is an important part of your college education.
 It enables you to mature personally, socially, intellectually and spiritually.
 Involvement enhances your opportunities for career development, teaching you various skills which will help you professionally after graduation.
 Giving your time and talents to an organization will not only help that group, it will make your college experience a more valuable and more enjoyable one.

 A major concern of new CU students is how to meet people and make friends.
 No one can relate to all 5,000 students, so attempt to find smaller groups.
 These groups can be student organizations, campus organizations, student government or community service units.